sara-zc/cie206-prelab13/README.md

-# Lab 12 - Graphs and Charts in Razor Pages
+# Graphs and Charts in Razor Pages

 ## Types of Charts
 <img src="chart-types.png"></img>